Commercial property has always been an important asset class in the UK and worldwide.

 One such example would be investing via a SIPP pension into a commercial property fund.
 It would also be possible to club together with other SIPP owners to purchase shares in commercial property directly via the pension provider.
 In the case of property funds, the property types in the funds will likely be highly diversified to protect against short-term risk

-These are indirect collective investment schemes that instead invest in the shares of property companies listed on the stockmarket.
-These include Real Estate Investment Trusts (REITs).
+These are indirect collective investment schemes that instead invest in the shares of property companies listed on the stock market.

 Indirect forms of investing in commercial real estate are much more flexible.
 Less start-up capital is required than for direct property investment, and it’s also easier to diversify portfolios to protect from market volatility.